Personal Independence Payment (PIP)

 What happens to your DLA payments

-During the assessment process you will continue to receive your DLA award until your eligibility for PIP is decided, provided you make a claim when requested to do so and fully engage in the process.
+During the assessment process you will continue to receive your DLA award until your eligibility for PIP is decided, if you make a claim when asked to do so and fully engage in the process.

-Make a claim by phoning the PIP Centre.
-You’ll be asked for information including:
+To make a claim you'll be asked for information including:

 - your contact details